bartekpacia/garden/index.md

 (sometimes) even a coherent, longer article.

 I'm a computer science student.
-I've also been working as a software developer for the past 3 years, but currently I'm on a break from work.
+I've also been working as a software developer for the past 3 years, but currently I'm on a break from work – I decided to study abroad for a semester.
 In my free time I maintain and contribute to open-source software.

 I like simplicity, consistency, and minimalism, and strive to exercise these in my work and life.